ArminJo/EasyButtonAtInt01/README.md

 ## Usage of callback functions
 The button press callback function is is called on every button press with ButtonToggleState as parameter.<br/>
 **The value at the first call (after first press) is true**.<br/>
-The button release callback function is called on every button release with the additional parameter ButtonPressDurationMillis.<br/>
+The button release callback function is called on every button release with the additional parameter `ButtonPressDurationMillis`.<br/>
-Both callback functions run in an interrupt service context, which means they should be as short as possible.
+Both callback functions run in an interrupt service context, which means they should be as short/fast as possible.
-But before a callback function is called, interrupts are enabled.
+In this library, interrupts are enabled before the callback function is called.
 This allows the timer interrupt for millis() to work and therfore **delay() and millis() can be used in a callback function**.

 ```
 #define USE_BUTTON_0 // Enable code for button at INT0 (pin2)
-#include "EasyButtonAtInt01.cpp.h"
+#include "EasyButtonAtInt01.hpp"

 // Initial value is false, so first call is with true
 void handleButtonPress(bool aButtonToggleState) {